whisperglen/RTCW-SP/README.md

 ### WIP:
 - translate OGL calls to DX9: 90%
-- add camera: 0%
+- add camera: 60%
 - tinker with the geometry to get stable hashes: 0%
-- convert dynamic lights to T&L: 0%
+- convert dynamic lights to T&L: 90%

 ### Notable engine cvars:
 - r_wolffog (default "1"): set to "0" to disable ingame fog (there may still be geometry with fog texture applied, those will not be disabled)
 - r_nomipmaps (default "0"): set to "1" to disable mipmap creation for all textures
 - r_swapInterval (default "1"): controls VSYNC; "1" is VSYNC-ON, "0" is VSYNC-OFF
 - r_multisample (default "4"): controls multisample antialiasing
-- r_ext_texture_filter_anisotropic (default "0"): was disabled in OGL mode, it can now be set to 1,2,4,8,16 and Texture filter "trilinear" (r_textureMode "GL_LINEAR_MIPMAP_LINEAR") to allow anisotropy for texture min_filter
+- r_ext_texture_filter_anisotropic (default "0"): was disabled in OGL mode, it can now be set to 1,2,4,8,16 with Texture filter "trilinear" (r_textureMode "GL_LINEAR_MIPMAP_LINEAR") to allow anisotropy for texture minification filter (when textured object gets farther/smaller)
+- r_systemdll (default "0"): set only on command line; a value of "1" loads the system's d3d9.dll, and ignores any d3d9.dll present in the executable's current dir

 ### Included in this project:
 - The StackWalker [https://github.com/JochenKalmbach/StackWalker] project to print crash info